DinoChiesa/ApiLoadGen/README.md

   a simple REST server implemented in nodejs, with express.
 For the http client function it uses slimNodeHttpClient.
 It relies on q for promises.
 Accepts APIs on the jobs under management.

 * `slimNodeHttpClient.js`
   a slim http client for node that implements q's promises.
 The base http client in node is heinous.
-This gets require'd by server4.js
+This gets require'd by server4.js .
+It is used for all outbound http communications including those to App Services.
+We could use the app services nodejs client library, but then there are other outbound requests that go to arbitrary http endpoints.
+This server uses a common http client library for the purpose.

 * `weightedRandomSelector.js`
   a module that provides a weighted random selector.
-This allows the server to randomly select a city based on population, for each request.
-It would make more sense to select a city per job.
-Anyway, this is the beginning of specifying a contrived X-Forwarded-For header.
+This allows the server to randomly select a city based on population, for each job.
+Then, using the geo-to-ip database, it selects an IP address to insert into the contrived X-Forwarded-For header.

 * `etl1.js`
   a simple command-line nodejs tool that loads the specified "model" file for a job into App Services.

+* `parseCitiesPop.js`
+  a one-time use program to parse the txt file containing the list of US cities and population from wikipedia, and populate App Services with that data.

 * `FileReader.js`
   a line-by-line file reader for nodejs, used by parseCitiesPop.js

-* `parseCitiesPop.js`
-  a one-time use program to parse the txt file containing the list of US cities and population from wikipedia, and populate App Services with that data.

 * `model.json` and `model2.json`
   example model files for use with etl1.js